Interstate 81 in New York: Southern Tier

 I-81 crosses the New York–Pennsylvania border about 11 mi southeast of the city of Binghamton.
 The freeway heads northwest from the state line, running through a valley surrounding the Susquehanna River in the town of Kirkwood.
 This stretch of I-81 closely parallels US 11, continuing a trend that originally began at I-81's southern terminus in eastern Tennessee.
-Both roads head across relatively undeveloped areas along the eastern riverbank to the outskirts of Binghamton, where I-81 merges with New York State Route 17 (NY 17; Future I-86) in an industrial area east of the city.
-I-81 and NY 17 overlap for 5 mi, running along the northern edge of the Binghamton suburbs before entering the city itself.
+Both roads head across relatively undeveloped areas along the eastern riverbank to the outskirts of Binghamton, where I-81 merges with I-86 in an industrial area east of the city.
+I-81 and I-86 overlap for 5 mi, running along the northern edge of the Binghamton suburbs before entering the city itself.
 About 1.5 mi north of downtown, the freeway connects to Brandywine Highway, a limited-access road carrying NY 7 through mostly residential areas on the north side of the city.